Karin's

 Each lesson is designed to take approximately 60 minutes.
 This is a process lesson with some emphasis on product, as the students final writings may appear as magazine articles.
 The recommended time for this project is two weeks, though it could easily stretch over three weeks; as a three-week project, final articles would go through another revision.

-Day One: T begins by asking Ss to freewrite on a general question For example, what did you expect the United States (and this school) to be like before you arrived?
+Day One: T begins by asking Students to freewrite on a general question For example, what did you expect the United States (and this school) to be like before you arrived?
 What surprised you once you got here?
 Following 3-5 minutes of freewriting, T asks class for responses.
-Together, Ss and T brainstorm a list of topics.
+Together, Students and T brainstorm a list of topics.
 T writes these on board, ultimately explaining that they are possible research topics for next writing project.

-Day Three: Ss bring completed surveys to class, 20 min (optional) to obtain data orally from classmates.
-Ss are now paired to discuss survey results.
+Day Three: Students bring completed surveys to class, 20 min (optional) to obtain data orally from classmates.
+Students are now paired to discuss survey results.
 (For this step, T writes several discussion questions on the board: What topic are you researching?
 What did you find out?
 Does this information surprise you?)
 Individuals are then given 10 minutes to freewrite on the question: what does the data mean?
 Afterward, T presents several different ways of organizing data, including the use of graphic representations, both pie charts and bar graphs.
 Homework: Bring a rough rough draft of your article for peer evaluation.

 Rationale:

 The rationale for my having decided on a research project is a bit complex.
 For one, it is an often-neglected area in ESL writing tasks.
 Secondly, the lesson appeals to a wide range of interests.
 Some students may be entering university programs which will require them to conduct research projects; still others will undoubtedly enter a business environment in which first hand research will play a role.
-Even for those Ss who will derive no long-term benefits from designing a research project, the oral component of negotiating the collection of data is worthwhile.
+Even for those Students who will derive no long-term benefits from designing a research project, the oral component of negotiating the collection of data is worthwhile.
 This assignment requires everyone to use his or her English skills outside of class.

 The peer response segment of this lesson is designed to foster interactivity while giving writers feedback from the very audience for whom they are writing.
 Peer response is given both written and verbally.
 The written portion is designed to have students look carefully at whether or not their peers are completing the assigned task.
 Meanwhile, the verbal portion allows for increased oral communication time.